salsita/prism/docs/getting-started/hello-world.md

   .toReducer();
 ```

-Model consist of Integer with its initial value 0.
+The Model consists of an `Integer` with an initial value of 0.

-Now imagine following View:
+Now imagine the following View:

 ```javascript
 import React from 'react';